jaeihn/Multilingual-Audio-Embedding-for-Keyword-Spotting/milestone_4/final_report.md

 ## *Abstract*

 One or two paragraphs summarizing the work, its significance and novelty as compared to previous work conducted by other people (e.g., in published academic research or engineering reports by industry).

 ---

-## *Introduction*
+## 1 *Introduction*

 Keyword spotting (KWS) is an automatic speech recognition task to detect utterances of specific keywords in continuous audio recordings.
 KWS has many commercial applications, such voice-enabled interfaces and customer service automation.
 Developing lightweight KWS models is important, especially for low-resource languages, where recorded voice data may not be abundant.

 KWS typically involves two parts: 1) embedding of the input audio sequence; and 2) a classification model with 3 categories—target (i.e. detected word is the desired keyword), unknown (i.e. detected word is not the desired keyword), and background noise (i.e. no words were detected).
-In this project, we were able to roughly recreate the works of Mazumder et al. (2021) in pre-trained __multilingual embedding models__ and __few-shot keyword spotting__ in any language [1][2], by using Whisper as our embedding model.
+In this project, we were able to roughly recreate the works of Mazumder et al. (2021) in pre-trained __multilingual embedding models__ and __few-shot keyword spotting__ in any language [1][2], by using Whisper as our embedding model instead of EfficientNet, and implementing the model in Pytorch instead of TensorFlow.
 The pre-trained embedding model can be fine-tuned with just a small number of samples for each keyword, producing a relatively robust KWS system.
 Our final model ... achieved ...

 ---

-## *Related Works*
+## 2 *Related Works*

 Here you summarize earlier work thematically.
 Your literature review should substantiate the task well (with old enough references, as appropriate), and list any novel work (up to 3 months ago, or even more recent if you desire).
 You review the literature while highlighting how your work compares, thus further emphasizing the novelty and utility of your approach.